genome/docker-concordance/README.md

 # docker-concordance
-Repo for concordance tool Docker image
+Docker containerization of tools needed for concordance tool